 EEP301, EPP207, ETP301, ETP302

-1 X 1 hour Class per week, 1 X 2 hour Seminar per week.
+1 x 1 hour Class per week and 1 x 2 hour Seminar per week when not on practicum.

 Practicum: Students will be required to complete a 10 day teaching practicum.

 This is the third of the five units in the Pedagogy and Curriculum strand.
 The students will turn their focus to individual learners within the classroom.
 They will use the broader issues and discourses raised in previous units to inform individual pedagogic planning.

 This unit includes 10 days professional experience.
 During these days the pre‐service teacher will:

 - undertake an orientation to the school environment.